willgodley/Final_Project/README.md

 RECEIVING STATS
 https://www.pro-football-reference.com/years/2011/receiving.htm

-From those links, I scrape from years 2011 to 2015 using the link found in the "Next Season" button in the html file.
+From those links, I scrape from years 2001 to 2015 using the link found in the "Next Season" button in the html file.
 Because I am scraping, no keys are needed, but you must have installed Requests and BeautifulSoup4 on your computer.
 You also need to have SQLite3 installed on your computer.
 The following are the commands that you enter into terminal to install.

-Install Requests:
-    pip3 install requests

-Install BeautifulSoup:
-    pip3 install beautifulsoup4

-To install SQLite on your computer:
-    Go to https://www.sqlite.org/download.html and download the version for your OS

-To install plotly (for visualizations):
-    pip3 install plotly

 You must then create a username and an api key for plotly.
 On the website, https://plot.ly/python/getting-started/, you can create a free account and